Rumble in the Morning: History

 On 30 July 2009, Tommy Griffiths and board operator Eric were suspended for airing an unedited 9-1-1 call containing explicit language.
 Four days later, on 3 August, Griffiths announced his resignation from the radio show, which he leaves to a now partnerless Rick Rumble.

 The official name of the radio show is now Rumble in the Morning.

 The previous news correspondent, Nikki Reed, worked on the show for thirteen years.
 Reed gave her last newscast on June 27, 2007.
-Shelley, who received a job at the station thanks to Reed and who is now the show's producer, assumed Reed's post on June 28.
+Shelley, who received a job at the station thanks to Reed and who was the show's producer, assumed Reed's post on June 28.
+In 2023 Shelley left the morning show to have more time with her family, but still works at the station as an on-air personality during the daytime from 10 - 2.
+Sean Hood now covers the news.
 Sportscaster Rod Fitzwell left the show in November 2005 and was replaced for one year by Jason "The Showwrecker."
 Jason then started working on the show's website, becoming Jason "The Webwrecker", who left the show in early 2007.
 Sports Director Rod Fitzwell returned to the show in late 2009.

 A former member of the morning show staff is Chuck Cooney, who began working at the station as an intern in the 1990s and who is currently a producer at the radio station.
 Recognized for his distinctive high-pitched, nasally voice, Chuck is popularly known as "Chuck the Intern", a name he is known by even today.
 In addition to his current duties as producer, Chuck contributes his voice to advertisements for FM99 sponsors (notably for The Funny Bone) as well as radio bits and commercial bumpers for the morning show.
 Chuck returned to the morning show temporarily during the first week of August 2009 until Eric returned from suspension on 7 August.